nudro/jean_bartik_LSTM_TCN/README.md

 # jean_bartik_LSTM_TCN
-Google Colaboratory-runnable notebooks for time series forecasting on the PAMAP dataset
+Google Colaboratory-runnable notebooks for time series forecasting on the PAMAP dataset in Keras.

 ![](screenshot.png)